subnauticalaser/MD-WIKI/README.md

 ---

+### **Terms of the CC0-1.0 License**

+1. **Usage, Modification, and Distribution**:
+   - You are **free to use**, **modify**, and **redistribute** the portions of the script licensed under CC0-1.0, **without any restrictions**.
+   - No permission is required from SubnauticaLaser to use these portions in any manner, including commercial and non-commercial purposes.

+2. **Attribution**:
+   - **Attribution is not required** under the CC0-1.0 License, but it is **recommended** as a courtesy to credit **SubnauticaLaser** if you choose.
+   - You may use these portions in your own projects without the obligation to mention or link to the original author, but giving credit is always appreciated.

+3. **Public Domain Dedication**:
+   - The portions of the script under this license are fully **dedicated to the public domain**, meaning you are free to use, modify, or distribute them in any way, without any legal or copyright restrictions.

+---

+### **Disclaimer**

+THE PORTIONS OF THE SCRIPT LICENSED UNDER CC0-1.0 ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+This includes but is not limited to:
+- The **warranties of merchantability**,
+- **Fitness for a particular purpose**,
+- **Non-infringement** of rights.

+SubnauticaLaser is **not liable** for any claims, damages, or liabilities arising from the use of these portions of the script.

+---

+### **Additional Information**

+These portions of the script are licensed under CC0-1.0 to allow for maximum freedom and flexibility in usage.
+However, the rest of the script, which is under the **Custom License**, still follows the restrictions and terms outlined in that section.

+---

 ### **Acceptance**

 By downloading, using, or interacting with the SubnauticaLaser-Script, you agree to all the terms and conditions outlined above.